Jaxelr/Blog/source/_drafts/git-client-windows.md

 ## Osx git clients

 Sourcetree for Macos allows me to have a window with multiple repositories connected by ssh doing recurrent refresh every 15 minutes.
 The UI is intuitive and allows complex actions (git flow, interactive rebases) which saves me a substantial amount of time.
 It is also free, which is impressive enough.
 It feels smooth, and the bugs have been sparse, in my experience.
+Even though the SSH experience leaves a bit to be desired, and i do enjoy the

 ## Windows git clients

+Why i love Sourcetree 1.X:

+* It allows me to fetch multiple repositories concurrently (this is by default every 15 mins.)
+* I can switch between repositories by tab.
+* Interactive rebase done easy.
+* Folder organization its really helpful.
+* Git flow compatible.

 Sourcetree 2.0 uses a different UI than the original Sourcetree 1.X.
 This newer UI doesnt feel as intuitive as the original version.
-I keep myself on sourcetree 1.9 for now but newer issues have arisen:
+I have kept myself on sourcetree 1.9 for now but newer issues have arisen:

 * Managing Github 2 factor auth doesnt work.
 * The app can get sluggish sometimes.